Microeinstein/adb-updater/README.md

 Stock Android ROMs never allowed any non-system app (like F-Droid or any other store) to install updates, without prompting the user for confirmation _for every single app_ — imagine having 40 updates, you have to **wait** for a popup to appear, press Yes, hope your ROM does not complain about something, then repeat for all other apps (not including the eventual <kbd>Download</kbd> press and the <kbd>Install</kbd> press, **that's 200 user interactions!**).

-Of course one could root their phone, but that's not always possible, at least without breaking some apps and not making them show warnings (DRMs, home banking, etc...).
+Of course one could root their device, but that's not always possible, at least without breaking some apps and not making them show warnings (DRMs, home banking, etc...).

 One way is possible though: installing apps through ADB — this method does not require any user interaction (excluding manual compatibility checks and download of course), so I decided to exploit that.